PyAbel/PyAbel/doc/transform_methods/comparison.rst

 The ``basex``, ``two_point``, ``three_point``, and ``onion_peeling`` methods run much faster if appropriately sized basis sets have been pre-calculated.
-For the ``basex`` method, the time for this pre-calculation is orders of magnitude longer than the transform time (:numref:`fig_basis_time`).
+For the ``basex`` method, the time for this pre-calculation is orders of magnitude longer than the transform time (:numref:`fig_btime`).
 For the Dasch methods (``three_point``, ``onion_peeling``, and ``two_point``), the pre-calculation is significantly longer than the transform time for image sizes smaller than 2000 pixels.
 For larger image sizes, the pre-calculation of the basis sets approaches the same speed as the transform itself.
 In particular, for the ``two_point`` method, the pre-calculation of the basis sets actually becomes faster than the image transform for *n* greater than about 4000.
 For the ``linbasex`` method, the pre-calculation of the basis sets is consistently faster than the transform itself, suggesting that the pre-calculation of basis sets isn't necessary for this method.

 Conclusion